- Board of Directors

 Board of Directors

-The ETRC is a bilingual, not-for-profit, incorporated organization with Bishop’s University as its parent organization.
-It is administered by a Board of Directors consisting of Bishop’s professors and librarians, representatives from other higher education institutions in the area, and members of the local community.
+The ETRC is a bilingual, private not-for-profit organization.
+It is administered by an independent Board of Directors consisting of Bishop’s professors and librarians, representatives from other higher education institutions in the area, and members of the local community.

 Dr. Gordon Barker